-Lonely Planet named Fremantle as one of the top 10 cities to visit in 2016 and we know why!
+Lonely Planet named Fremantle as one of the top 10 cities to visit and Australia's 'secret city'!

 This cosmopolitan city is filled with opportunities to eat, drink, rest, dance, shop, socialise, tour, adventure, plus much more...Central Fremantle is a lively hub, pleasant, clean and very easy to get around on foot, by car, by scooter or by free CAT bus.

 The Fremantle Railway Station, centrally located in Phillimore Street, is the terminus of Transperth's Fremantle line.
 The station is Heritage Listed and was classified by the National Trust in 1974.